Robust Monotonic Convergent Iterative Learning Control Design: an LMI-based Method: Introduction

 \section{Introduction}

-Iterative leaning control (ILC) is a useful control strategy to improve tracking performance over repetitive trials (\cite{arimoto1984bettering,hara1988repetitive}).
+Iterative leaning control (ILC) is a useful control strategy to improve tracking performance over repetitive trials (\cite{arimoto1984bettering,hara1988repetitive,moore2000special}).
 The basic idea is to incorporate the error signals from previous iterations into updating the control signal for subsequent iterations.
 Stability is naturally the most fundamental topic in ILC which is widely studied in both the time and frequency domain (see \cite{norrlof2002time} and the references therein for more details).
-However, in some stable ILC systems the error can grow very large before converging to the desired output trajectory, which is undesirable in most practical applications \cite{ bristow2006survey}.
-Hence, the objective of monotone convergence is of crucial importance to improve tracking performance from trial to trial (see, for instance \cite{moore2005monotonically,seel2017monotonic}).
+However, in some stable ILC systems the error can grow very large before converging to the desired output trajectory, which is undesirable in most practical applications \cite{ bristow2006survey,abidi2010iterative}.
+Hence, the objective of monotone convergence is of crucial importance to improve tracking performance from trial to trial (see, for instance \cite{moore2005monotonically,abidi2010iterative,seel2017monotonic}).

 A relatively new research line in the existing literature regarding ILC is robust monotone convergence in the presence of uncertain models.
-Several approaches have been proposed by researches for analysis and synthesis of robust ILC.
-See, e.g., \cite{harte2005discrete} which proposes the inverse model-based iterative learning control, \cite{ahn2006monotonic} which designs robust monotonic convergent ILC controller based on interval model conversion methods, \cite{owens2009robust} wherein the gradient-based robust monotone ILC algorithm is provided, and the norm-optimal design with a quadratic cost function is considered in \cite{son2015robust,ge2017frequency}.
+Several approaches have been proposed by researches for robust monotone convergence of ILC.
+See, e.g., \cite{harte2005discrete} which proposes the inverse model-based ILC, \cite{ahn2006monotonic} which designs robust monotonic convergent ILC controller based on interval model conversion methods, and the norm-optimal design with a quadratic cost function is considered in \cite{son2015robust,ge2017frequency}.
 Since the $H_{\infty}$ method offers a common approach to robust feedback controller design, there exists a trend of applying it to robust ILC control.
-For instance, \cite{de1996synthesis} studies the problem of robust convergent ILC by solving $\mu$-synthesis problem; \cite{van2009iterative} presents sufficient conditions for robust monotonic convergence analysis based on $\mu$ analysis; \cite{moore2008iteration} provides $H_{\infty}$-based design method to synthesize high-order ILCs.
+For instance, \cite{de1996synthesis} studies the problem of robust convergent ILC by solving $\mu$-synthesis problem; \cite{van2009iterative} presents sufficient conditions for robust monotonic convergence analysis based on $\mu$ analysis; \cite{moore2008iteration, zheng2017design} provide $H_{\infty}$-based design method to synthesize high-order ILCs.
 It is generally known that $H_{\infty}$-based robust controller computation will inevitably encounter the notoriously difficulty caused by $\mu$-synthesis, and consequently only sub-optimal controllers can be derived.